garciaf/blog/source/post/en/2015-09-07-if-programming-language-were-my-ex.html.markdown

 # Last words
 It's hard to know what will happen in one year, two years etc ...
 Reading my article I realize that programming language are really close to people.
-And you are in relationship with which techno?
+Are you in a relationship with a technology?
 Are you faithfull ?
-Comment bellow.
+Comment below.